bartoszl/omdb-movie-search/README.md

 `npm start`

-The app will be availeble on `http://localhost:3000`;
+The app will be available on `http://localhost:3000`;

 ## Key dependencies